-No matter the "why", this book will help you prepare for practice closure as we draw on our experience of assisting well over 1,000 doctors with the various issues and tasks involved.
-For those of you transferring your practice to another physician, we invite you to contact us for additional guidance as we provide practice transfer services that are not covered in this booklet.
+No matter the "why," this book will help you prepare for practice closure.
+The book draws on our experience assisting well over 1,000 doctors with the various issues and tasks involved in practice closure due to retirement, relocation or unexpected life-events.